Things To Do In Dubai

 Horses and especially Arabian Horses are marvelous creatures.
 This is your opportunity actually to ride them.
 Traveling on something that has a mind of its own is very different than being in a car.
 Definitely worth experiencing.

-36. Quad Biking- Tearing up the desert sand
+36. Quad Biking- Tearing up the Desert Sand

 You can rent a quad bike in many places, especially if you take the many roads toward Hatta from Dubai.
 But many desert safari packages let you tool around with All-Terrain Vehicles (i.e., quad bikes) and other desert adventures.
 Rental shops will require you to pay a refundable deposit.